AyK0o/Planty/wp-content/plugins/essential-blocks/readme.txt

 ###👨‍💻 EXPERT SUPPORT
 We have a very friendly support team ready to help you out.
 Ask your questions in the support forum, we will get back to you immediately.

-##40+ FREE BLOCKS AND COUNTING
+## 45+ FREE & ADVANCED BLOCKS AND COUNTING
-Design without limits in WordPress block editor, using 40+ of the most useful Essential Blocks for Gutenberg.
+Design without limits in WordPress block editor, using 30+ of the most useful Essential Blocks for Gutenberg.

 - **[Accordion](https://essential-blocks.com/demo/accordion/)** - Add beautiful accordions in your pages, posts, anywhere & reduce scrolling
 - **[Button](https://essential-blocks.com/demo/button/)** - Quickly add modern buttons with hover effect in your post or page